jaromaz/yosild/README.md

 [minimal][1] *Debian* or *Ubuntu* distro to run with the architecture compatible with the target device.

-The script works with VirtualBox, KVM/QEMU (all drive types except VirtIO) and Hyper-V - you can create an additional virtual hard drive and install Yosild Linux on it, and then connect this virtual disk to a new virtual machine - just like in my [YouTube video][3]:
+The script works with VirtualBox, Hyper-V and KVM/QEMU (all drive types except VirtIO) - you can create an additional virtual hard drive and install Yosild Linux on it, and then connect this virtual disk to a new virtual machine - just like in my [YouTube video][3]:
 <p align="center"><a href="https://www.youtube.com/watch?v=BPXxPZBBeJ0" target="_blank"><img src="https://jm.iq.pl/yosild/yosild_mov2.jpg" width="50%"></a></p>

-Yosild creates probably the simplest, complete version of Linux, which makes it easier to understand, how to build the system from scratch.
-It is much easier to build than other, previously available solutions: Aboriginal, mkroot, Buildroot or Linux From Scratch - just specify the target drive (virtual or flash drive) inside the *yosild.sh* script and simply run the script.
+Yosild creates probably the simplest, complete version of Linux, which makes it easier to understand, how to build the system from scratch and how to use it.
+Yosild is much easier to build than other, previously available solutions:
+Aboriginal, mkroot, Buildroot or Linux From Scratch.
+Just specify the target drive (virtual or flash drive) inside the *yosild.sh* script and simply run the script.
 You can also rename the system to make it your distribution.

 **Yosild**: